anajaved/data_analysis/D3_datavis/README.md

 I utilized Dimple.js and D3.js to create the graph, and wanted the viewer to explore all facets of the data as possible so I incorporated interactivity with the help of the buttons.
 Initially my graph only examined the backgrounds of passengers who survived, however upon exploring the feedback I received from my peers, I realized having both passenger outcomes (survived and dead) on the graph was important for context.
 I achieved this by implementing a double bar graph.

 I also ensured to only display certain colors pertaining to the graph in the legend.
 Initially all the legend colors were on display as the user jumped between graphs, however I acknowledged that this can be confusing and made the appropriate changes.

+Finally, I changed the opacity of the bars to prevent any confusion on where the lines began and ended.

 Feedback - include all feedback you received from others on your visualization